-Appellation of origin for a red wine in the Swiss canton Vaud from a variety of grape variety Pinot Noir, It is a so-called Klonmutanten, The DNA profile Although identical to Pinot Noir, but there are small morphological Differences (see also under Pinot ).
-The variety may not with the in the Alsace cultivated name-like variety servanin be confused.
-According to a hypothesis, the cultivation was already funded by the Duke of Burgundy, Philipp the Bold (1342-1404).
-His daughter Marie de Bourgogne escaped from the im Burgundy raging plague at the beginning of the 15th century after Saint-Prex at Morges in the Switzerland and brought seedlings With.
-Under the names Salvagnin, Servagnin de Morges, Vieux Salvagnin or Pinot Salvagnin she found there in the episode wide distribution.
-But then she fell into oblivion and was practically extinct in the 1960s except for a few vines.
-Towards the end of the 1990s, there were efforts to revive the grape.
-In 2003, it was officially launched under the name Servagnin to avoid confusion with the AC wine Salvagnin (from Salvagnin Noir = also Pinot Noir), presented to the public.
-Under this name, it may only be marketed in the Waadter area Morges.
+Designation of origin for a red wine in the Swiss canton Vaud from a variety of the grape variety Pinot Noir, It is a so-called Klonmutanten, The DNA profile is identical to Pinot Noir, but there are small ones morphological Differences (see also under Pinot ).
+The type of play may not be the same as in Alsace grown name-like variety servanin be confused.
+According to a hypothesis, the cultivation was already promoted by the Burgundian Duke Philip the Bold (1342-1404).
+His daughter Marie de Bourgogne escaped from the Burgundy angry plague to Saint-Prex near Morges in the early 15th century Switzerland and brought seedlings With.
+It subsequently found widespread use under the names Salvagnin, Servagnin de Morges, Vieux Salvagnin or Pinot Salvagnin.
+Then it fell into oblivion and was practically extinct in the 1960s, with the exception of a few vines.
+Towards the end of the 1990s, efforts were made to revive the grape variety.
+In 2003 it was officially presented to the public under the name Servagnin in order to avoid confusion with the AC wine Salvagnin (from Salvagnin Noir = also Pinot Noir).
+Under this name, it may only be marketed in the Morges area of Waadt.